 Because that’s the American way: Buy now, and never mind the “pay later” part.
 Just buy.
 If you want it, you should have it.

-To all of you parents of teenagers: I am begging you to read Liz Pulliam Weston’s column, “Are college loans a life sentence?”
-Discuss it with your kids.
+To all of you parents of teenagers: I am begging you to read Liz Pulliam Weston’s writings on college loans, both on MSN Money and at her own website, AskLizWeston.com.
+Discuss the subject with your kids.
 If they’re still bent on “dream” schools, be very clear about what you can and cannot contribute.
 Help them decide whether four years of prestige is worth a decade or more of grueling monthly payments.

 And hey, all you high-school seniors: Itching to get off to college?
 Can’t wait to get out of the house?
 Imagine coming back to your childhood bedroom at age 22.
 That room might seem a little suffocating.
 Or possibly that’s just how a hundred grand worth of debt feels to someone who hasn’t yet earned a dime.